abhishekbera86/delivery_bot_pkg/docs/MAPPING_AND_LOCATION_TAGGING.md

 - Map saver node connected
 - Mapping and Tagging GUI opens automatically (after 3 seconds)

+**⚠️ Important:** You may see "Message Filter dropping message" warnings initially.
+This is normal during SLAM startup.
+Wait 30-60 seconds for SLAM to initialize and create the `map` frame.
+The GUI will show "Waiting for map frame..." until SLAM is ready.

 **Keep this terminal open** - All systems must continue running.

 ---